LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/the-game-is-like.md

 Down to cancel apocalypses;

-no checkmates and not game over.
+no checkmates, no game over.

 &nbsp;